RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 - **Local embedding model** (running on CPU) to generate query representations.
 - **In-memory vector store** to efficiently match queries to relevant documentation.
 - **Context-aware responses** to handle follow-up questions naturally.
-- (Exploration) **Graph** mapping the relationships between different pages, the LLM maps through the relationship edges, chooses the nodes related to the user query, and calls Web APIs to fetch those pages.
 - **Tool Calling** to retrieve the latest page contents from Web

 💪 **Desired Skills:**